jgd10/GitGud/README.md

 — Sam Gamgee

-They're taking the hobbits Isengard
+They're taking the hobbits to Isengard

 - Legolas